 Religious diversity is not a new phenomenon but as old as most major religious traditions.
-This becomes apparent in the fact that at least all today’s major religions like Christianity, Islam, Judaism, Hinduism, Buddhism, and the different Chinese religions are a result of syncretism of different religious forebears.
-It is also nothing new that religious diversity can lead to religious conflict because of divergent claims of truth.
+This becomes apparent in the fact that at least all of today’s major religions like Christianity, Islam, Judaism, Hinduism, Buddhism, and the different Chinese religions are a result of some form of syncretism of different religious forebears.
+It is also nothing new that religious diversity can lead to religious conflicts because of divergent claims of truth.
 This potential for conflict was, still is and will be used to fuel conflicts between different groups of people.
 These conflicts are not confined to regions like the Middle East, where they are undoubtedly more violent, but also become more and more visible in Western societies in Europe or North America.
-In my opinion, this makes it obvious why the theology of religions and the corresponding part of philosophy of religion as the two branches of those disciplines that deal with the phenomenon of religious diversity are not only such important academic fields but also a topic for a blog on the ethics of war and peace.
+In my opinion, this makes it obvious why the theology of religions and the corresponding part of philosophy of religion as the two branches of those disciplines that deal with the phenomenon of religious diversity are not only important academic fields but also a topic for a blog on the ethics of war and peace.
 Therefore, by means of a short review of the book Religious Pluralism & Interreligious Theology.
 The Gifford Lectures – An Extended Edition (Schmidt-Leukel 2017), this post will explain the new proposal of interreligious theology by Perry Schmidt-Leukel before some thoughts on possible implications for the ethics of war and peace will be discussed.

-All religions always have to confront the questions, why there is not just their own religion in the world but many others.
+All religions have always to confront the question, why there is not just their own religion in the world but many others.
 Mostly, religions or religious people in past and present do this on the basis that they accept their own religion as the only true one and the other ones as false or at least deficient.
 The different approaches on how to treat the different contradictory claims are in the theology of religion commonly differentiated in three types, which were introduced by Alan Race (Race 1983).
-The exclusivist option states that only the central religious message of ones own religion is true and all others are false.
+The exclusivist option states that only the central religious message of one’s own religion is true and all others are false.
 This is obviously the option with the highest potential for conflict.
-The inclusivist option accepts that traces of truth can be found in different religions to different degrees, but that only ones own religion is true in a full sense and is therefore superior to all other religions.
+The inclusivist option accepts that traces of truth can be found in different religions to different degrees, but that only one’s own religion is true in a full sense and is therefore superior to all other religions.
 The third option is the pluralist position, which holds that more than one central religious message is true in a full sense and therefore equally valid, and that none of these equal religions is superior to the others.
 Finally, according to Perry Schmidt-Leukel, a fourth option should be added to this typology: the naturalist or atheist option, which does not accept any religious message as true.

 In Religious Pluralism & Interreligious Theology Perry Schmidt-Leukel, who stands, among others, in the tradition of the British philosopher and theologian John H. Hick, offers his most recent account on the pluralist approaches in the major world-religions and a development of the pluralist approach towards an interreligious theology.
 The author is an Anglican theologian, former Professor for Systematic Theology and Religious Studies at the University of Glasgow, and since 2009 Professor for Religious Studies and Intercultural Theology and Director of the Institute for Religious Studies and Inter-Faith Theology at the University of Münster, Germany.
 He is the most important German representative of the pluralist option in the theology of religions.